syncthing/syncthing/protocol/PROTOCOL.md

         unsigned int Length;
         opaque Hash<>
     }

+The Repository field identifies the repository that the index message pertains to.
+For single repository implementations an empty repository ID is acceptable.

 The file name is the part relative to the repository root.
 The modification time is expressed as the number of seconds since the Unix